emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-3-15-MOPTA 2020 Case Competition Vehicle Fleet Sizing Positioning and Routing.md

 The vertices are given as 5-digit zip codes and the edges represent routes between locations.
 For each edge, distance is given in miles.
 There exists cost, $0.70/mile, comprises the variable costs such as fuel, tires, repairs, tolls.
-Ech mile driven generates 0.0009 tons of CO2 on an edge.
+Each mile driven generates 0.0009 tons of CO2 on an edge.

 ### Demand